TomasPavlovicPavlo/PMI-80/README.md

 > **Caution** <br>
 > -5V must be the first power source connected and the last disconnected. <br>
 > +12V must be the last connected and first disconnected power source.

+## Assembly procedure

+This computer is delivered as a Kit so you must assembly it yourself.

+I recommend this order of soldering parts to main PCB:

+* all sockets for IOs
+* diodes, transistors and crystal
+* resistors and capacitors
+* use short wires to mount LCD display
+* solder all 25 switches to the bottom keyboard PCB
+* use small wires to mount bottom keyboard PCB to main board (first and last should be longer)
+* mount keyboard overlay to first and last wire

 ## MONITOR operating system